-When I started this blog four years (and one month) ago, I wasn’t sure that I would keep up with it.
-As I’ve said before, even four years doesn’t seem like much compared to some of the other great bike blogs out there – and I’m humbled by them.
-Now, with over 635 posts, I still love doing this.
+When I started this blog five years ago, I wasn’t sure that I would keep up with it.
+As I’ve said before, even five years doesn’t seem like much compared to some of the other great bike blogs out there – and I’m humbled by them.
+Now, with over 745 posts, I still love doing this.

-I’m not sure why, but readership continues to climb.
+I’m not sure why, but readership continues to stick with me.
+It’s also truly amazing when I get recognized on the street as the Suburban Assault guy.
 I deeply thank those who have taken the time to stop by and visit this site.
 I’m still trying to figure out a niche for this blog to help it stand out among all the others.
 For now, I’ll continue posting Hump Day Pics as well as plenty of interesting, bike related things.
 As long as I’m passionate about bicycling, I’ll keep posting here.

 Again, thank you for following and reading Suburban Assault.

 We started clearing out an old shed in my mother-in-law’s yard, so that it can be demolished in a few weeks.
 The shed had been unused, probably, for decades – so who knows what was living in there.
 All I know is that, with my fear of wasps and spiders – and not to mention small critters that bite – I wasn’t going near it.
 Fortunately, my wife is a badass and those things don’t seem to bother her.
 Once I got the overgrown shrub chopped down from in front of the door, it was easier for her to gain access and drag out this beauty for me.